winglang/docsite/blog/2024-05-16-chatgpt-client-with-nextjs-and-wing.md

 wing secrets
 ```

 Now paste in your API Key as the value in the terminal.

-There is a second option if you will not be deploying to the cloud and we can store our API key locally.

-We added personality to our Assistant class so that we can dictate the personality of our AI assistant when passing a prompt to it.

-In the above code, we are using `gpt-4-turbo` but you can use any OpenAI model.
+Your keys are now properly stored and we can start interacting with our app.

 ---